kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

       // Note: the value will be validated against the schema
       // of the corresponding ClusterClassVariable from the ClusterClass.
       Value apiextensionsv1.JSON `json:"value"`
     }
     ```

+1. The `MachineDeploymentVariables` represents variable overrides for a MachineDeployment topology .
+    ```golang
+    // MachineDeploymentVariables can be used to provide variables for a specific MachineDeployment. type MachineDeploymentVariables struct {
+      // Overrides can be used to override Cluster level variables.
+      // +optional
+      Overrides []ClusterVariable `json:"overrides,omitempty"`
+    }
+    ```